Read This First

 Prompt 1: For many seekers, any ideology that does not position them in the thick of cosmic significance is too emotionally unpalatable to accept.
 Comment on the self-deception associated with this demand on reality.

-The section turns on The Need for Cosmic Significance, Self-Deception as a Coping Mechanism, and The Dangers of Overstating One’s Role.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Need for Cosmic Significance, Self-Deception as a Coping Mechanism, and The Dangers of Overstating One’s Role in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Need for Cosmic Significance distinct from Self-Deception as a Coping Mechanism.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Need for Cosmic Significance distinct from Self-Deception as a Coping Mechanism.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Overestimation of Self